Behavior of Solutions Nonlinear Reaction-Diffusion PDE's Relation to Dynamics of Propagation of Cancer: Introduction

-This article is constructed by following way: In Section 2 the solvability of the problem (\ref{1.1})-(\ref{1.3}) is studied that has 3 subsections where the variants depending at relation between $p_{0}$ and $p_{1}$ are studied.
+This article is constructed in the following way: In Section 2 the solvability of the problem (\ref{1.1})-(\ref{1.3}) is studied that has 3 subsections where the variants depending on the relation between $p_{0}$ and $p_{1}$ are studied.
 In Section 3 the behavior of solutions of the considered problem is studied and the blow-up of solutions under finite time is proved.
 In Section 4 the long-time dynamics of the solutions of the examined problem is investigated, where the chaotics of the behavior of solutions of this problem also is shown.
+Each section contains the conclusion about the dynamics of propagation of cancer, where is provided an explanation: what means to the studied process the obtained in this section results.